rangsimanketkaew/Auto-NWChem/README.md

 ### Requirement
 * CentOS version 6.x or 7.x (or other Linux distro)
 * NWChem version 6.6 or higher
-* Python version 2.x or 3.x
+* Python version 2.x
-* MPI package
+* OpenMPI or MPI package

 ### Installation
   * **(1)**  Install required package by using following command